Friedrich Wilhelm von Seydlitz: Military career

 Frederick exchanged an Austrian captain for Cornet Seydlitz.
 Upon his return from captivity, Seydlitz had a choice to wait for the first lieutenancy that became available in a cuirassier regiment, or take the immediate command of a troop of hussars, as a captain.
 Hussars were the newest form of service in the Prussian army, and not as prestigious an assignment as cuirassiers, but Seydlitz chose the immediate promotion to a lesser unit.
-In 1743, the King made him a Rittmeister (captain) in the 4th Hussars.
+In 1743, the king made him a Rittmeister (captain) in the 4th Hussars.
 He entirely skipped the rank of lieutenant.
-With the 4th Hussars, he was stationed in the city of Trebnitz and he brought his squadron to a state of conspicuous efficiency.
+With the 4th Hussars, he was stationed in the city of Trebnitz, and he brought his squadron to a state of conspicuous efficiency.

-In August 1744, the King entered Bohemia, took Prague, and then moved south.
+In August 1744, the king entered Bohemia, took Prague, and then moved south.
 Lieutenant General Count Nassau led the vanguard, and Seydlitz participated with the Natzmer Hussars, commanded by Major Hans Heinrich Adam Schütz, a violent man of whose conduct of warfare Seydlitz disapproved.
-Seydlitz served through the Second Silesian War.
-On 22 May, Hans Karl von Winterfeldt, trusted by the King as a good judge of character, reported to Frederick: "Certainly, at Hohenfriedberg, on the 4 June, [Seydlitz] captured the Saxon general [Georg Sigismund] von Schlichting personally, after he had cut the reins from him."
+(Note: Schütz reportedly dragooned peasants to serve as his guides, and then executed them when he was finished with them; he burned villages, including churches, and generally waged war on Silesian peasants.
+Lawley (1852)) Seydlitz served through the Second Silesian War.
+On 22 May, Hans Karl von Winterfeldt, trusted by the king as a good judge of character, reported to Frederick: "Certainly, at Hohenfriedberg, on the 4 June, [Seydlitz] captured the Saxon general [Georg Sigismund] von Schlichting personally, after he had cut the reins from him."
 Based largely on his conduct at Hohenfriedberg and Winterfeldt's recommendation, Frederick promoted Seydlitz to major on 28 July at the unusually young age of twenty-four.